Impact of Construction Delays

 Be Prepared In Case of Machinery Breakdown or Labour Issues

 Two issues that can cause major delays are machinery breakdown and labour problems.
 Simply put, if you don’t have a working machine to complete the task, and/or enough manpower to man the machine (and also perform the tasks), this would cause a huge amount of delay.
 So make sure that you already have a plan in place for these issues by having a contact number of other subcontractors and repairmen.
-You also want to make sure that you have access to all the replacement parts for your machinery — so you may also want to start looking for excavator buckets for sale in Australia just in case your current bucket gets damaged.
+You also want to make sure that you have access to all the replacement parts for your machinery — so you may also want to start looking for used forklifts in Australia just in case your current bucket gets damaged.
 Lastly, it’s recommended that you inspect and perform maintenance and repairs on your machinery, and also train/retrain your workers before construction starts to minimise the risk of breakdown, and also lower the risk of injuries and mistakes due to lack of training.

 Secure All Your Resources (and Contingency Plans) in Advance

 Once a detailed plan is in place, you’ll already know all the resources you need, from subcontractors, manpower, equipment and machinery, materials, and so on.
 Even before the construction bidding phase, it’s important that you already have a list of subcontractors, suppliers, and manpower agencies (if needed), so you can avoid delays at the pre-construction and planning phase.
 And upon being awarded the contract, you’ll want to have all the resources ready way before construction begins.
 Additionally, make sure that you also have the resources for your backup plans ready — like having another manpower agency ready just in case the current one can’t deliver.